How To Flip Your Classroom In 7 Steps

 Do I want my videos to be public or private?
 (YouTube has this option, and still makes it very simple to share your videos.)

 My main reason for choosing YouTube is that it is available everywhere, on every device.
 My students have literally no excuse for not watching my videos.
 They can’t claim technological difficulties.
 They can’t claim they didn’t have time, because they can now watch my videos on their iPhones on the bus.
 Those annoying cell phones are now our weapons against students that try to make excuses.

 While filming, add your flair.
 Be yourself.
 Be funny.
-Be at ease.
+Be at ease as though you were talking to them in-person, in the classroom.
 This is a good way to keep your students’ interest and show them that you are still their teacher, even though you’re in cyberspace.

 It puts the responsibility on the student.
 Because my students are responsible for watching and understanding the videos, they are becoming much more independent learners, which is of vital importance in today’s ever changing world.
 Like I said earlier, this method has some huge, hidden benefits.

 Once you have your video-making schedule underway you can start to reflect on how much less stress you have.
 Now, whenever a student is absent they can still view your lecture online.
 Special education teachers and administrators will love you because they can now access your teaching directly.
-Parents now have no delusion that you don’t know the material.
-You are available on demand.
+Parents now have no delusion that you don’t know the material or that their child lacks access to content or activities You are available on demand.
 Anytime.
 Anywhere.
 A bit creepy?
 Sure.
 But, it’s worth it the first time you hear that a student has used your videos to master the material.

 The Flipped Classroom model drastically changes the way you teach.
 If you are a teacher that likes to keep up with current advancements in education, and reap their vast rewards, the model is a great thing to try.
 At the very least your students will have more access to the material.
 They will also have more access to you, which is the biggest benefit of the Flipped Classroom.